vindvaki/netzke-pg-tests/README.md

 rspec ./spec/features/authors_spec.rb:10 # Authors should not show the same record on two different pages
 ```
+demonstrating the issue, but can

-The files of interest are
+## Files of interest
 - `spec/features/author_spec.rb`, and
 - `spec/features/javascripts/authors.js.coffee`

 (the rest is just boilerplate for Rails, included for the sake of reproducibility)

+## Other notes

+You'll need to set up PostgreSQL in `config/database.yml`.

-Like for any [netzke](https://github.com/netzke) project, you need:
+Like for any [netzke](https://github.com/netzke) project:
 - public/extjs should link to ExtJS (I used 5.1.1 GPL)
 - public/images/icons should link to the famfam silk icons